RdeLange/nomie-plugin-api/README.md

 For the pending logs you have the option to flush them all or only the logs older then a Month.

-In the future I might add some additional management options, but as the server is intended to be self hosted for your / your families / your friends installed Nomie apps, these simple options should be enough.
+In the future I might add some additional management options, but as the server is intended to be self hosted for you / your family / your friends, these simple options should be enough.

 ### Managing accounts